 Burmese Buddhist Andagu Stone Stelae – Scenes

-The scenes in the larger andagu stone sculptures vary in their order, but as a rule the dying Buddha in a lying down position in par nirvana (entering into nirvana or dying), is always seen on the top above the central Buddha, and is always present in the eight scene plaques.
+The scenes in the larger andagu stone sculptures vary in the order, in which the scenes are placed, the dying Buddha in a lying down position in parinirvana (entering into nirvana or dying), is always seen on the top above the central Buddha, and is always present in the eight scene plaques.

 The central figure of the Buddha in the Indian style eight scene Buddhist plaques is seen in both standing and seated postures, whereas the Burmese plaques are mostly showing the Buddha seated cross legged in the lotus position (Padmasana or asana), and rarely seen in a standing position except for those depicting just one scene of the Enlightened Buddha.